nadavgl/doodle_dreams_project3/README.md

 For out final project, we decided to come together to create a React + Vite site that allows users to register and generate images.
 These images are created through FAL AI API.
 This application is meant to be a form of entertainment for young children to allow them to create images using AI art.

 We ensure a kid-friendly environment with our preselected options so prompts cannot be manipulated in any way.
+And here are the 5 values:

 Parameters: